 • Several of Frank’s strongest advocates—including his main lawyer and the man who financed his legal appeals—were both Jewish and open and active members of the American eugenics movement.
 A generation later Hitler would draw inspiration for his anti-Jewish policies from American eugenicists.
 (Pages 217, 221-222.)

-• Mysteriously, in 1987 a “witness” named Alonzo Mann materialized, claiming that he was at the factory in 1913 on the day of the murder and saw Conley carrying the body of Mary Phagan.
-The Nation of Islam meticulously examines those claims and shows conclusively that Mann had given many conflicting stories that are irreconcilable with the known facts.
+• Mysteriously, in 1982 a “witness” named Alonzo Mann materialized, claiming that he was at the factory in 1913 on the day of the murder and saw Conley carrying the body of Mary Phagan, but Mann had given many conflicting stories—then and now—that are irreconcilable with the known facts.
 (Pages 435-464.)

 • Many Jewish scholars have insisted that the terrorist Ku Klux Klan was rebirthed by the “anti-Semitism” stirred up from the Leo Frank case.
 But the fact is, the two events—Leo Frank’s lynching and the rebirth of the KKK—had NOTHING to do with each other.
 The epic movie The Birth of a Nation, released in February 1915, was the impetus for the Klan revival—not the Leo Frank case.
 In fact, even though it was the most racist movie ever made and the KKK used it as a recruitment film, Jews financed its production, played it at the theaters they owned, promoted it, and reviewed it positively in the newspapers they published.
 The Jewish movie mogul Louis B. Mayer made so much money distributing the movie that he used the profits to start Metro-Goldwyn-Mayer (MGM), one of the greatest purveyors of racist Hollywood propaganda of all time.
 (Pages 309-320.)